Learn & Ask

 The documentation consists of several publications, each having a different purpose:

-Features give an idea about FRED's functionality and contain concise feature lists grouped according to FRED's interfaces.
+Features give an idea about FRED's functionality and contain concise feature lists grouped by FRED's interfaces.

 Administration manual is more practical and helps system administrators install, configure, customize and maintain the system, and also describes procedures for registry administration tasks (registrar access, domain blocking etc.) in Daphne and on the command line.